Soccer drills are one of the best ways to rapidly improve your skills.

 Crossing the ball into the penalty area is one of the most effective ways to create a goal-scoring opportunity in a game of soccer.

-An accurately placed cross can give an attacking player the perfect set up to score a goal and can make their job many times easier.
+An accurately placed cross can give an attacking player the perfect setup to score a goal and can make their job much easier.

 The aim of this drill is to improve the player’s ability to cross the ball accurately.